cirruslabs/cirrus-ci-docs/docs/guide/docker-builder-vm.md

 ### Windows Support

-Docker builder also supports building Windows Docker containers - use the `platform` and `os_version` fields:
+Docker builders also support building Windows Docker containers - use the `platform` and `os_version` fields:

 ```yaml
 docker_builder: